Lights, camera, action: movies and shows filmed around Charlotte

 Photo via Wikimedia Commons

-Bonus: These classic films were shot too close to leave off the list.
+These classic films were shot close to Charlotte — we couldn’t leave them off the list.

 Filming locations: Asheville and Lake Lure